zaxor0/zwerchhau/README.md

 The higher value wins the check and deals damage.

-The rolled value determines if the damage effects the oppents flesh or endurance.
+The rolled value determines if the damage effects the oppents flesh or constitution.

+To succeed in a grapple check, you must first win a dex check to wrestle your opponent, and then a strength check to enter the grapple phase.
+If both sides attempt a grapple, you only need the strength check.

 #### Riposte
 If a player rolled a parry versus a cut or thrust, and they win the opposed check with a roll of 6, they may riposte!